shaadclt/Product-Recommendation-System/README.md

 ## Features
 - Select a product from the dropdown menu to get recommendations.
-- Display top 3 recommended products with images in a single row.
+- Display top 3 recommended products with images.
-- The application does not display products if the image is not available.

 ## Getting Started
 ### Prerequisites